 Unintentional exaggeration happens with relative frequency in the medical world.
 For example, a parent may state to the child’s doctor that the child had a “high fever” with a temperature of 101.2 degrees Fahrenheit, whereas the child’s doctor might only consider a high fever to be over 103 degrees Fahrenheit.
 Similarly, a patient may claim to have a hyper-mobility syndrome which, upon examination, turns out not to be the case.
 Such situations happen regularly in medical practice and often are taken in stride by medical professionals.
 As described above, frequent reference to select and important medical records is the best way to ensure that you are not misrepresenting symptoms or findings in the patient’s history.

 When patients and parents are desperate for a diagnosis or treatment for themselves or for their child, however, they sometimes may intentionally exaggerate symptoms or medical issues out of fear that they may not otherwise receive the help they believe is needed.
-For example, a parent may state to a Mito specialist that the child is having seizures, but a subsequent conversation between the Mito specialist and neurologist indicates that she is not, or a patient may represent that the gastroenterologist instructed them to go off of a medication when that was not the case at all.
+For example, a parent may state to a Mito specialist that the child is having Episodes of abnormal electrical activity in the brain., but a subsequent conversation between the Mito specialist and neurologist indicates that she is not, or a patient may represent that the gastroenterologist instructed them to go off of a medication when that was not the case at all.
 Such misrepresentation is done with no intent to cause harm to themselves or to their child, but it is misrepresentation nonetheless and has a strong impact on the patient or family’s trust relationship with the medical providers.